 • children who have been looked after for 6 months or longer

-In the 2015 to 2016 financial year, funding for the pupil premium was increased and schools are now receiving:
+In the 2017 to 2018 financial year, funding for the pupil premium is:

 • £1,320 per pupil of primary-school age

 • £1,900 per pupil for looked-after children who:

 • have been looked after for 1 day or more

 • are adopted